-- In addition to the general Due Diligence requirements in Section 7, Criterion 4.3 requires basic 'know your customer' principles to be applied to suppliers of Recyclable Scrap Material. - Consider implementing processes to verify the legitimacy of cash transactions and limit cash transactions to an appropriate maximum.
-Some jurisdictions have local limits, for example, some countries within the European Union set a €10,000 limit and the United States has set a \$10,000 limit.
+Entities may consider implementing processes to verify the legitimacy of cash transactions and limit cash transactions to an appropriate maximum.
+Some jurisdictions have local limits, for example, some countries within the European Union set a €10,000 limit and the United States has set a US\$10,000 limit.
 Consider whether the local limit is appropriate and if there is no local limit consider the equivalent of US\$10,000.